TomCordemans/LABS/docs/wireshark/README.md

 ![Success](./assets/display1_9.png)

-Here’s another task: examine the difference between the display filter http and tcp.port == 80.
+Here’s another task: examine the difference between the display filter `http` and `tcp.port == 80`.
 What is your conclusion?

-Dispay filters can also be created based on IP addresses and subnets.
+Display filters can also be created based on IP addresses and subnets.
 Here are a few examples:

 | Syntax | Description |